top of page

 After introductions at a small gathering of Christian leaders, I decided to shake things up a bit.
 So I announced, “I’d like to discuss what you have been learning about how to relate to your adult children and their spouses.”

 What happened was much more remarkable than I expected.
 Heads nodded.
-Notebooks and iPads flew open for note taking, and these leaders authentically engaged with one another.
-The next two hours were a cascade of lessons learned, mistakes made and wisdom gained from fellow travelers.
+Notebooks, iPads, and computers flew open for note taking.
+These leaders authentically engaged with one another.

+The next two hours were a cascade of lessons learned, mistakes made, and wisdom gained from fellow travelers.
 I discovered everyone was suffering from RSRWAC Syndrome … Right-Sizing Relationships with Adult Children.
-Both the young adults and the parents were contributing.
+Both the young adults and the parents were contributing to the problems they described.
 Someone even suggested that Barbara and I write a book about it, to which we responded, “We’d love to, but all the witnesses are living!”

 We had our feet in two worlds

 All of us—us and our kids—made lots of mistakes which increased as the kids married and had babies.
-All of us learned lots of lessons.
+All of us learned legions of lessons.
 All of us have had to make ongoing recalibrations of expectations.

 Here is the first lesson we’ve learned: